The Intake Process

 Our intake coordinator will review your request and call you to discuss next steps.
 We will contact your insurance carrier to determine if your plan is covered and to check your benefits.
 Please note that we receive a large volume of intake requests and respond to them in the order they are received.

-If your child is highly anxious about starting our program or unsure if he or she is willing to attend, we encourage you to do a walkthrough of our office prior to scheduling an intake.
-A walkthrough is a brief (15-30 minute) tour of the facility and opportunity to meet our staff and ask questions.
-Walkthroughs are conducted most days of the week at 11:30am or 11:45am.
+If your child is anxious about starting our program or unsure if he or she is willing to attend, we encourage you to do a walkthrough of our office prior to scheduling an intake.
+A walkthrough is a brief (15-minute) tour of the facility and opportunity to meet our staff and ask questions.
+Walkthroughs are offered most days of the week at 11:30am or 11:45am.
 To schedule a walkthrough, please call our front desk.

 2. Complete Forms and Schedule Intake Appointment

-We ask that all clients with access to email complete their intake paperwork electronically via our client portal, prior to arriving for their intake appointment.
-After scheduling your intake, will receive a welcome email with a link to register for a free client portal account.
+We ask that all clients with access to email complete their intake forms electronically via our client portal.
+You will receive a welcome email with a link to register for a free client portal account.
 Registration is easy—simply create a username and password.
 You will receive a second email with a link to your intake forms, which will allow you to log in to the portal, electronically sign, and submit all of your intake forms.
-Please be aware that the Adolescent Health History form is lengthy (45 minutes to complete, on average) and must be completed before we can begin your intake appointment.
-If you have any questions about intake forms, please contact Dave at our front desk.
+Please be aware that the Adolescent Health History form is lengthy (45 minutes to complete, on average) and must be completed in one sitting (you cannot save and return to finish it later).
+Once your paperwork is complete, we will contact you to schedule the intake appointment.

 3. Attend the Intake Appointment